- Fee assured

 - Urological oncology

-I am a strong advocate of pre-biopsy multiparametric MRI scans for diagnosis and was Principal Investigator in Southampton for he PROMIS study which established this as the key diagnostic tool for men with high PSA.
+I was an early adopter of pre-biopsy multiparametric MRI scans for diagnosis and was Principal Investigator in Southampton for he PROMIS study which established this as the key diagnostic tool for men with high PSA.

 I am an expert in MRI guided targeted prostate biopsy (MRI-US fusion) and am one of a handful of surgeons offering both focal ablation and whole gland therapies including robotic prostatectomy, high intensity focused ultrasound and cryotherapy.
 I am a strong supporter of active surveillance and also work closely with oncologists, supporting them with high dose rate brachytherapy implants.
 Thus men can be assured that the advice given will tailor their treatment to the risks of the cancer and their own personal circumstances.